Seeding with Costly Network Information: Extensions to other influence models

-Similarly, when scoring the candidates for seeding in steps (2) and (4-b) of the SEED algorithm, we count the number of reachable initial nodes (belonging to $\mathcal{V}_{\rho}$) rather than the number of initial nodes in the candidate's connected component (see Figure \ref{fig:directed_edge_queries}).
-As before, if an initial node is reachable from any of the chosen seeds, then in step (4-c) of SEED we nullify its value for scoring the subsequent candidates.
+We need to make similar changes to the way candidates are scored in the SEED algorithm.
+First, in step $3$ of SEED we set the value of each initial node (belonging to $\mathcal{V}_{\rho}$) to be one.
+When evaluating the marginal increments ($\Delta(v|\Lambda^{\star})$) in step $7$ of SEED, we add the values of the initial nodes that are reachable via directed paths from $v$ in each of the $T$ subsampled graphs ($\mathcal{G}^{(1)}_{\rho,\tau},\ldots, \mathcal{G}^{(T)}_{\rho,\tau}$), rather than summing the value of its connected components (see Figure \ref{fig:directed_edge_queries}).
+Finally, in step $11$ of SEED if an initial node is reachable from the chosen seed, then we nullify its value for scoring the subsequent candidates.

-In contrast, finding an approximately optimal seed set by performing spread queries in a directed graph is very hard.
+In contrast, finding an approximately optimal seed set by influence sampling in a directed graph is very hard.
 For example, consider a star graph with $n$ leafs where all of the edges are directed away from the center toward the leafs (see Figure \ref{fig:star}).
 Assume that the cascade probability on each edge is $1$.
-In this case, if we query a leaf we only observe an isolated node and hence we need $\Omega(n)$ spread queries to find the center of the star and seed it.
-In a situation where running reverse spreads is a plausible way of acquiring network information (e.g., by querying the transposed graph as in \cite{borgs2014maximizing}), our algorithm and proofs continue to hold exactly the same.
-In particular, we can estimate the marginal increase of a candidate node on the current seed set by counting the number of times that it has appeared in the output of the queries without any of the currently chosen seeds (i.e., the number of times that the random initial nodes are reachable from the candidate node but not from any of the currently chosen seeds).
-By running enough such queries and choosing the best node at every step, we can approximate greedy with enough precision as in Algorithm~3 --- see also Figure \ref{fig:linear_threshold_queries} for a relevant illustration.
+In this case, if we seed a leaf we only observe an isolated node and hence we need $\Omega(n)$ influence samples to find the center of the star and seed it.
+In a situation where running reverse spreads is a plausible way of acquiring network information (e.g., by reverse influence sampling as \citet{borgs2014maximizing} do), our algorithm and proofs continue to hold exactly the same.
+In particular, we can estimate the marginal increase of a candidate node on the current seed set by counting the number of times that it has appeared in the output of the reverse influence samples without any of the currently chosen seeds (i.e., the number of times that the random initial nodes are reachable from the candidate node but not from any of the currently chosen seeds).
+Following Algorithm~\ref{alg:sample} and Theorem \ref{thm:main_spreading_queries}, we can collect ${O}_{\epsilon}(k^2\log{n})$ reverse influence samples and choose the best $k$ seeds by approximating the greedy steps.